 The time Charles Blackman spent in Queensland was central to his development as one of the most important Australian artists of his generation.
 It was during his early visits to Brisbane first in 1948 and then regularly from 1952 that the artist experienced the sense of intense personal discovery that was to launch his career trajectory.
 One of his most impressive works from this profoundly creative period is Stradbroke ferry 1952, which can be seen in the new Australian Galleries rehang.

-In February 1948, Blackman visited the Moreton Galleries in Brisbane, and saw an exhibition of works by Sidney Nolan, inspired by Nolan’s time on Fraser Island (three of which can be seen in the Australian Collection).
+In February 1948, Blackman visited the Moreton Galleries in Brisbane, and saw an exhibition of works by Sidney Nolan, inspired by Nolan’s time on Fraser Island.

 Deeply impressed, Blackman later told curator Laurie Thomas: ‘What I liked about them was that they were dark, mysterious, almost surreal’.1 ‘Trapping the inner feeling in the paint’ was how he later described these and Nolan’s Queensland outback works.2 Nolan’s Moreton Galleries exhibition revealed to Blackman the power of a painting to articulate a clear and particular vision.
 Stradbroke ferry strongly references this Nolan influence, depicting the ferry to this popular island holiday spot at night, the application of paint evoking the jewel-like lights of the ship and coastal settlement reflected in the sea.
 Blackman rented a cottage on Stradbroke that year where he painted, sending ‘back to Sunday Reid about fifty small pictures on quarter size boards of birds, beaches, boys leaping off rocks, and shy white horses’.3 The environs of south east Queensland clearly inspired the young artist.